QueraTeam/docker-ssh/README.md

 | `AUTOSSH_POLL`       | `30`          |

 In this image, the autossh monitoring function is turned off by default (`AUTOSSH_PORT=0`).
-Instead of the monitoring function, this image uses `ServerAliveInterval`, `ServerAliveCountMax`, and `ExitOnForwardFailure` ssh options to have the SSH client exit if it finds itself no longer connected to the server.
+Instead of the monitoring function, this image uses `ServerAliveInterval`, `ServerAliveCountMax`, and `ExitOnForwardFailure` SSH options to have the SSH client exit if it finds itself no longer connected to the server.
-As a result, autossh detects the connection problem and restarts ssh.
+As a result, autossh detects the connection problem and restarts SSH.

 ## Key generation